FatemeKakavandi/digitaltwincentre.github.io/_biweeklies/Biweekly-31.md

   * Solving the issue that data has missing samples (from 1 sample, i.e. 2 ms, to multiple samples up to 0.3 s)
 * Robot Calibration:
   * Almost done when sampling issue is solved

+#### Fateme Kakavandi
+* Meeting with Novo and other stackholders at SVM
+* Understanding ZPA process in different time intervals
+* Loading second dataset with all measurements in pycharm
+* changing dataset topics to Kafka topics

 ## Sub-projects status